gammasoft71/Examples_wxWidgets/README.md

 [GenericAboutBox](src/Dialogs/AboutBox) Shows how to create a GenericAboutBox with wxGenericAboutBox.

+[GenericFindReplaceDialog](src/Dialogs/GenericFindReplaceDialog) Shows how to create a GenericFindReplaceDialog with wxGeenericFindReplaceDialog.

 [GenericProgressDialog](src/Dialogs/AboutBox) Shows how to create a GenericProgressDialog with wxGenericProgressDialog.

 [MessageDialog](src/Dialogs/AboutBox) Shows how to create a MessageDialog with wxMessageDialog.